WayneBrown/learnwebgl2/_sources/12_advanced_rendering/06_shadows.rst

 .. admonition:: Definitions:

-  A "scene camera" defines the view a user sees of a scene. :raw-html:`<br>` A "light source camera" defines a view of a scene that captures the distances to the closest surfaces from the location of a light source.
+  A "scene camera" defines the view a user sees of a scene. :raw-html:`<br>` A "light source camera" defines a view of a scene from the location of a light source.

 To determine which surfaces receive direct light in a scene, the scene is rendered from the vantage point of a "light source camera."
 This is not a straightforward task